COLEX process: COLEX separation facilities in the world

 Nowadays, it seems that China is the only country in the world which officially employs the COLEX process to enrich lithium.
-Due to environmental concerns and relatively low demand for enriched lithium, further use of the COLEX process is officially banned in the USA since 1963, which strengthens China’s near unanimous hold over the market of enriched lithium, followed by Russia.
+Due to environmental concerns and relatively low demand for enriched lithium, further use of the COLEX process is officially banned in the USA since 1963, which strengthens China's nearly exclusive hold over the market of enriched lithium, followed by Russia.

 Russian enrichment capacities focus on lithium-7 production by electrolysis of an aqueous lithium chloride solution using a mercury cathode, which is thus different from the COLEX process.

-Although US nuclear industry relies heavily on Chinese and Russian enriched lithium, ecological concerns over the process may impede its future domestic use at industrial scale.
+Although the US nuclear industry relies heavily on Chinese and Russian enriched lithium, ecological concerns over the COLEX process may impede its future domestic use at industrial scale.

 However, with the upswing in research in the general area of fusion reactor technology (ITER, DEMO) there has been renewed interest during the last decade in better processes for 6Li-7Li separation, especially in Japan and the US.

 North Korea is assessed to have procured the means to build a lithium-6 enrichment plant based on the COLEX separation.

 No industrial-scale facilities exist today that could meet the future requirements of commercial fusion power plants.